Leafwing-Studios/fop-rules/docs/character-options/classes/bladesworn.md

 ## Battle Dancing

 At level 7, you learn to flawlessly dart in and out of the fray, leaving no opening for your opponents.
-While you are at 2 or more Rhythm, you do not provoke attacks of opportunity when you use the Dash minor action.
+While you are at 2 or more Rhythm, after you take the Dash minor action, spending movement does not provoke attacks of opportunity until the end of the current turn.

 ## Hidden Talent